-As of Feb.
-9, 2021, RHDV2 has been detected in rabbits/hares in the following Nevada counties: Clark, Nye and Douglas.
+As of May 21, 2021, RHDV2 has been detected in the following Nevada counties: Clark, Nye, Douglas, Pershing, Lander, Lyon, and Washoe.
 More information including current rabbit import requirements, biosecurity recommendations and USDA disease tracker information is available below.

 Rabbit Hemorrhagic Disease Virus 2 (RHDV2) is a highly contagious, often fatal, foreign animal disease of rabbits and hares.
-Since Nevada's first detections in spring 2020, NDA Animal Disease Lab has continued to monitor and investigate the rabbit/hare population for the disease.
+Since Nevada's first detections in spring 2020, NDA has continued to monitor and investigate the rabbit/hare population for the disease.
 RHDV2 is easily transmitted between rabbits/hares, and the virus can persist in the environment for extended periods of time.
-Detections confirmed in Nye and Douglas Counties further underscore that there is no distance within the state, that can be considered 'safe'.
+Detections confirmed in counties in several areas of the state further underscore that there is no distance within the state, that can be considered 'safe'.

 Protecting against RHDV2

 Strict biosecurity measures are critical, even in areas of the state that the virus has yet to be detected.
 Rabbit shows and events contradict USDA biosecurity recommendations, especially in a state currently experiencing an outbreak.

 While RHDV2 is unrelated to the SARS-CoV-2 virus, there are additional COVID-19 regulations and recommendations regarding rabbit shows that have been outlined by the CDC.
 At this time, travel with rabbits and/or commingling rabbits in common areas is strongly discouraged, this includes any shows or events involving rabbits or hares.